datamole-ai/mff-cloud-app-development/README.md

-# MFF/NSWI152 - Cloud Application Development - IoT
+# MFF/NSWI152 - Cloud Application Development<br/><br/>Part 2: Data Intensive Systems & IoT backends

 There will be 3 lessons in total.
 During the first 2 lessons, specifics of IoT cloud solutions will be discussed and end-to-end system design for an example IoT case study will be presented in an incremental way.
 In the end of the 2nd lesson, the assignment for the semestral project will be presented.